-- 1. Only active players and three coaches are allowed on the bench during game play.
-Players who are unable to participate may not be on the bench. - 2.
-Coaches must wear a mask while on the ice or on the bench for all games and practices, unless they have a pre-existing medical condition which should be communicated to their association leadership in advance.
-Coaches must retain the medical waiver on their persons at all times. - 3.
+- 1. A maximum of two coaches are allowed on the bench during game play.
+Please note that game play will not be in effect until Phase 5. - 2.
+Only active players and the two coaches are allowed on the bench during game play.
+Players who are unable to participate may not be on the bench. - 3.
+Coaches must wear a mask while on the ice or on the bench for all games and practices, unless they have a pre-existing medical condition which should be communicated to their association leadership in advance. - 4.
 Players who are instructed to quarantine by public health will be considered ineligible for participation for the duration of their quarantine period.
 If a player instructed to quarantine plays in a game, rules subject to playing an ineligible player shall be enforced.